se4ai/se4ai.github.io/main.md

 - To avoid clashes between documentation and code files, the former have a dash in their name (e.g. _about-book.md_).
 - So to extend this code, do not write code files with dashes in the name.

-[^seed]: Computers don’t generate truly random numbers—they are deterministic, which means that they operate by a set of rules.
-You can mimic randomness by specifying a set of rules.
-For example, “take a number x, add 900 +x, then subtract 52.”
-In order for the process to start, you have to specify a starting number, x (the seed).

 ## Comprehension Questions:

 ```